A few weeks ago, a local developer's plan to turn Suburban Airport in Laurel into a townhouse development called RiverWood sounded unlikely.

 The 54-acre airport on a sliver of land along Brock Bridge Road borders a flood plain.
 It would require major rezoning in an area teeming with development.
 And with small Washington-area airports hurting in the wake of post-Sept.
 11 restrictions, county officials had pledged to keep the runway open.

-But tomorrow, the Polm Cos. plan for 641 townhouses and condominiums is up for a possible vote at the Anne Arundel County Council, buoyed by a need for affordable housing -- and Polm's shrewd marketing.
+But tomorrow, the Polm Cos. plan for 641 townhouses and condominiums is up for a possible vote by the Anne Arundel County Council, buoyed by a need for affordable housing - and Polm's shrewd marketing.

-"There is no one who will disagree that there is a need for more moderately priced housing," said Councilman Edward R. Reilly, a Crofton Republican who added that he has not decided either way on RiverWood.
+"There is no one who will disagree that there is a need for more moderately priced housing," said councilman Edward R. Reilly, a Crofton Republican who said he hasn't committed either way on RiverWood.
 "It's almost a crisis."

 While many opponents recognize the county's affordable-housing need, they question whether RiverWood can deliver.

 Polm's Riverwood fliers are covered with photos of teachers, police officers and firefighters, but many of those workers don't earn enough for even the development's lowest-priced condominium.

 "I live in a $160,000 home, and I can barely afford my mortgage," said Michael Mayo, an Anne Arundel County firefighter who lives in Annapolis.
 But Mayo doesn't oppose RiverWood.
 If they build it, he says, he hopes to win more part-time construction work to boost his $36,000 salary.

 Tom Quattlebaum, chief executive of the Anne Arundel County Association of Realtors, called RiverWood "not the best of all worlds," but said "it's the best that's available."

 His organization has joined the Annapolis-Anne Arundel County Chamber of Commerce in supporting the project, which Polm land acquisition director Andrew Zois said will have deed restrictions to require that homes are owner-occupied.